ARUNAGIRI1617/FLAML/README.md

-In this fast Incrementing World everything changing to automation.Sorry!
-It's already changed a decade ago.Every manual works are changed to Automation in a glimpse.
+In this fast Incrementing World everything changing to automation.
+Every manual works are changed to Automation in a glimpse of time.
 Example Network Automation,Security Automation,etc...
-Now the Revolutionary domain Machine Learning also  going to complete its transition to Automation.Now it's going to minimize all ML learners burden.Learners who are still got a dream to cherish in ML but allergic to algorithms gets scared  and switch their domain.To get rid from this allergy we can take measures like using FLAML.
+Now the Revolutionary domain Machine Learning also  going to complete its transition to Automation.It's going to minimize all ML learners burden.Learners who are still got a dream to cherish in ML but allergic to algorithms gets frustrated  and switch their domain.To get cure this allergy we can take measures like using FLAML.

 # FLAML